--Lois A Larson, Toddler Teacher
+-Lois, Toddler Teacher

 Montessori education is an open-ended learning experience that emphasizes following the child through interest-led learning.
 Development of the whole child is encouraged as the child interacts with concrete materials and peers in a lovely, engaging prepared environment.
 A lifelong love of learning is initiated.